Breen shocks Hahn to claim 100m gold for Wales

 In 2017, Breen's father questioned Hahn's classification, suggesting her victories came against more impaired rivals.
 Hahn responded by accusing Breen's father of "constant intimidation".

-Elsewhere England's Molly Caudery took pole vault silver in a competition blown open by withdrawals.
+Jade Lally won discus silver with a best of 58.42 metres behind Nigeria's Chioma Onyekwere before Molly Caudery claimed pole vault silver in a competition blown open by withdrawals.

 Olympic bronze medallist Holly Bradshaw pulled out before the start of the final, having not recovered sufficiently from injuries picked up when her pole snapped in a freak accident at last month's World Championships in Eugene.